-There is a friction here between the role of the data scientists who create the models, and that of the marketing teams who actually use the models.
-And the friction is not only a conceptual one, rather it impacts the day-to-day processes of most organizations – organizations who need to empower their marketing teams while reducing the “maintenance and troubleshooting” overheads of their data science teams.
+There is friction here between the role of the data scientists who create the models and that of the marketing teams who actually use the models.
+And the friction is not only a conceptual one, rather, it impacts the day-to-day processes of most organizations – organizations that need to empower their marketing teams while reducing the “maintenance and troubleshooting” overheads of their data science teams.

 For the business: